-What is it?
-The robots.txt file is a plain text file that must meet the robots exclusion standard.
+**What is it?
+The robots.txt file is a plain text file that must comply with the robots exclusion standard.

-You can create the file with the Windows notepad and save it with the name robots.txt
+You can create the file with Windows Notepad and save it under the name robots.txt.

-This file consists of one or more rules, each of which blocks or allows a specific crawler access to a specific file path on a website.
+This file consists of one or more rules and each rule blocks or allows a particular crawler to access a particular file path on a website.

 The robots.txt file is used to manage crawler traffic to your site.

-It is used to prevent the requests that your website receives from overloading it, with the robots.txt file well configured, you can avoid when you receive several visits from these indexers at the same time, that the speed of your website or even the Cloud itself is seen adversely affected.
+It is used to prevent the requests your website receives from overloading it, with the robots.txt file properly configured, you can prevent the speed of your website or even the Cloud itself from being negatively affected when you receive several visits from these indexers at the same time.

-What do we block?
-The crawler, also known as a tracker, spider, robot or bot.
-It is a program that analyzes the documents on the website.
-Search engines use very powerful crawlers that navigate and analyze websites creating a database with the information collected.
+**What do we block?
+The crawler, also known as crawler spider, robot or bot.
+It is a program that analyzes website documents.
+Search engines use very powerful crawlers that browse and analyze websites creating a database with the information collected.

-What elements make up the robots.txt?
-When generating the robots.txt file you have to take into account the specific commands and rules.
+What elements make up the robots.txt??
+When generating the robots.txt file, you must take into account specific commands and rules.

-Commands User agent: It is the command used to specify the search engine robots/spiders that we allow to crawl our website.
+**Commands User agent: This is the command used to specify the robots/spiders of the search engines that we allow to crawl our website.

-The syntax of this command is: User-agent: (robot name)
+The syntax of this command is: User-agent: (name of the robot)

-(In each rule there must be at least one Disallow or Allow entry)
+(In each rule, there must be at least one entry Disallow or Allow)

-Disallow: Indicate a directory or a page of the root domain that you do not want the user-agent to crawl.
+Disallow: Indicates a directory or a page of the root domain that you do not want the user-agent to crawl.

-Allow: Indicates the directories or pages of the root domain that the user ‑ agent specified in the group should crawl.
-It is used to override the Disallow directive and allow a specific subdirectory or page of a locked directory to be crawle.
+Allow: Specifies the directories or pages in the root domain that the user-agent specified in the group should crawl.
+It is used to override the Disallow directive and allow a specific subdirectory or page of a blocked directory to be crawled.

-One option is to put an asterisk, this means that you allow all search engines to crawl the web.
+One option is to put an asterisk, this means that you allow all search engines to crawl the site.

 User-agent: (*) Disallow

-The following command is to instruct search engines not to crawl, access or index a specific part of the web, such as the wp-admin folder.
+The following command is to tell search engines not to crawl, access or index a specific part of the website, such as the wp-admin folder.

 Disallow: /wp-admin/ Allow

-With the following command you indicate the opposite, you mark the search engines what they can crawl.
-In this example it only allows one file from a specific folder.
+With the following command you indicate the opposite, you mark to the search engines what they can crawl.
+In this example it only allows a file from a specific folder.

-When adding elements to block, you must place the forward slash (/), at the beginning and end.
+When adding elements for blocking, you must place the slash (/) at the beginning and end.
 The code can be simplified. *.
-The asterisk is used to block a sequence of characters. $.
-The dollar symbol is used when you want to block URL's with a specific ending.
+The asterisk is used to lock a sequence of characters. $.
+The dollar sign is used when you want to block URL's with a specific ending.

 Exclude all robots from the server: